Cultural Revolution Shiwan Figurines

-The Cultural Revolution period (1966 - 1976) is a troubled phase in recent Chinese history.
-It was a sociopolitical movement in China launched by Mao Zedong ,then Chairman of the Communist Party of China.
-Its stated goal was to preserve 'true' Communist ideology by purging remnants of capitalist and traditional elements from Chinese society.
-It re-imposed Mao Zedong Thought as the dominant ideology within the Party.
-The Revolution marked Mao's return to a position of power after the disastrous Great Leap Forward campaign.
+The Cultural Revolution period (文化大革命, 1966 - 1976) was a tumultuous and transformative phase in China's recent history.
+It was a sociopolitical movement launched by Mao Zedong (毛泽东), then Chairman of the Communist Party of China.
+The stated objective was to preserve "true" communist ideology by purging remnants of capitalist and traditional elements from Chinese society.
+It re-imposed Mao Zedong Thought (毛泽东思想) as the dominant ideology within the Party and marked Mao's return to power after the catastrophic Great Leap Forward (大跃进).

 Figurines featuring worker, peasant and soldiers.